 About George

 The Garden Writers Association honored the Patriot-News for having the nation’s best Home and Garden section in 2007 and named George’s column as one of America’s five best garden columns in 2008.
+In 2016, the National Garden Clubs Inc. named George as one of three recipients of its Award of Excellence for contributions of national significance in horticulture – the organization’s highest honor.

-George’s articles also have appeared in such magazines as Horticulture; People, Places and Plants; Green Scene; At Home, and Central Pa.
+George’s articles also have appeared in such magazines as Horticulture; People, Places and Plants; Green Scene; At Home, Pennlines, and Central Pa.
 Magazine.

-George is a long-time member of the Garden Writers Association and founded Harrisburg’s version of GWA’s Plant a Row for the Hungry in conjunction with Channels Food Rescue.
-This program encourages gardeners to donate their surplus produce to anti-hunger agencies (www.gardenwriters.org for more details).
-George also is a former board member of Hershey Gardens, where he helped plan and design the really nifty, action-packed, 1-acre Children’s Garden (no bias there, eh?)
+He also founded Harrisburg’s version of GWA’s Plant a Row for the Hungry in conjunction with Channels Food Rescue and is a former board member of Hershey Gardens, where he helped plan and design the Gardens’ one-acre Children’s Garden.
+He recently retired as a member of the Pennsylvania Horticultural Society’s Gold Medal Plant Award committee.

-George is actually a self-educated late bloomer when it comes to horticulture.
+George is a self-educated late bloomer when it comes to horticulture.
 He graduated from Penn State University with a degree in journalism and didn’t take a single plant-related course while there.
 African social science and meteorology, yes.
 Horticulture 101, no.

 Anyway, no one ever pointed out to young George that most sporting events occur on weekends and evenings, which isn’t a big deal for single twentysomethings but IS a big deal to dads who like to see their kids every now and then.
 So George eventually shifted over to the news side – working weekday hours while covering everything from local government to consumer news to (horrors!) the state Public Utility Commission.
 But the hours allowed precious time with little Andy and little Erin (value: priceless).